durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### Script Formatting

-These (re)scoring scripts use a class-based inheritance architecture which require:
+These (re)scoring scripts use a class-based inheritance architecture:

-1. Scoring class object must be instanced off of the parent_scoring_class
+1. Scoring class object must inherit parent_scoring_class:
-   located:
    `/autogrow4/autogrow/docking/scoring/scoring_classes/parent_scoring_class.py`
 2. Have a unique name: `class unique_name(parent_scoring_class)`
    - `unique_name` can not be one of the predefined docking scripts.